jspm/jspm-cli/docs/nodejs-usage.md

 **It is advisable not to use jspm for arbitrary server applications currently** as there are two major issues with Node module npm support that are limiting use of jspm in Node:

 1. Browserify transforms support (https://github.com/jspm/npm/issues/10)
-2. Packages with a `browser` field will always use that browser mapping even in Node (https://github.com/jspm/npm/issues/32), pending [conditional loading support in SystemJS](https://github.com/systemjs/systemjs/issues/285).
+2. Packages with a `browser` field will always use that browser mapping even in Node (https://github.com/jspm/npm/issues/32)

 ### jspm run